ceramicnetwork/js-ceramic/packages/3id-did-resolver/README.md

 // You need an instance of Ceramic to call getResolver.
 // This can be either @ceramicnetwork/core or @ceramicnetwork/http-client.
-// You can also set an address for your own ethr-did-registry contract const ceramic = // ...
+const ceramic = // ...

 // getResolver will return an object with a key/value pair of { '3': resolver }